govau/content-guide/_accessibility-inclusivity/pdf-accessibility.md

 To make a PDF accessible you must structure it so a screen reader follows the logical order of the content (structural hierarchy).

-For guidance on how to do this read:
+Guidance on how to structure PDFs:

 - <a href="https://www.w3.org/TR/2014/NOTE-WCAG20-TECHS-20140408/pdf.html" rel="exernal">PDF Techniques for WCAG 2.0 --- W3C</a>
 - <a href="https://www.w3.org/TR/WCAG20-TECHS/general.html" rel="exernal">General Techniques for WCAG 2.0 --- W3C